 About Movement Research Festivals:

-The twice-annual Movement Research Festival explores contemporary dance forms through performances, classes, workshops, contact jams, multimedia installations and discursive formats.
-The Festivals are led by teams of artist-curators.
-The Fall Festival centers around performances at our long-time festival home, Danspace Project, while the Spring Festival is programmed and produced in various locations that are selected and shaped by the curatorial team.
-These two approaches allow for a varied investigation and exploration into current artistic concerns and reflect Movement Research’s mission of valuing artists, their creative process and their vital role within society.
+Movement Research Festivals, curated by a team of artists, explore contemporary dance forms through performances, classes, workshops, and discursive events.
+MR Festivals allow for a varied investigation and exploration into current artistic concerns and reflect Movement Research’s mission of valuing artists, their creative process, and their vital role within society.
+The Fall Festival centers around performances at our long-time festival home, Danspace Project.

 ComeUnion was an invitation to explore the intersectionality of somatic practices and social justice, community building and care, and trauma informed frameworks for pedagogy and performance.
 The curators invited artists, somatic practitioners, activists, and healers whose practices are led by deep inquiries into these matters.
 Learn from our archives about this exploration and celebration of the somatics of subversion, the embodiment of resistance, and the poetics of revolution.
 Learn more here >>